The Israel Of God

 It does not, therefore, depend on man’s desire or effort, but on God’s mercy.
 17 For the Scripture says to Pharaoh: “I raised you up for this very purpose, that I might display my power in you and that my name might be proclaimed in all the earth.”
 18 Therefore God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden.

-The reason that lawless Gentiles have “obtained righteousness,” and that Israel who pursued it by law has not, is because justification is not by works, but by grace (Romans 9.32).
+The reason that lawless Gentiles have “obtained righteousness,” and that Israel who pursued it by law has not, is because justification is not by works, but by grace (Rom 9.32).
 They stumbled over Jesus, the rock of offense.
 He did not fit their nationalist plans and I submit neither does he fit the nationalist/Zionist plans of Premillennialism.

 It is not that Paul does not want Jews to be saved, but rather he wants Jews to be saved, and the only way for a physical descendant of Abraham, Isaac and Jacob to become a true Israelite, is to be joined to the true Israel of God, Jesus, by faith.
-“For there is no difference between Jew and Gentile—the same Lord is Lord of all and richly blesses all who call on him, 13 for, ‘Everyone who calls on the name of the Lord will be saved’” (Romans 10.12).
+“For there is no difference between Jew and Gentile—the same Lord is Lord of all and richly blesses all who call on him, 13 for, ‘Everyone who calls on the name of the Lord will be saved’” (Rom 10.12).
 “Not all of the Israelites have accepted the Gospel”.

 Has God rejected his people?
 No, the elect are his people and all the elect will be saved.
 There are believing Jews.
-Paul uses himself as an example (Romans 11.1).
+Paul uses himself as an example (Rom 11.1).
 He is a part of the elect remnant who have not bowed the knee to Baal.
 “So too, at the present time there is a remnant chosen by grace.
-6 And if by grace, then it is no longer by works; if it were, grace would no longer be grace” (Romans 11.5).
+6 And if by grace, then it is no longer by works; if it were, grace would no longer be grace” (Rom 11.5).
 What Israel sought so earnestly it did not obtain, but the elect did.
 The others were hardened

 God’s election of some and reprobation of others are the twin facts of the history of redemption which Paul brings to bear on the question of “Who is the Israel of God?” time and again he teaches: Salvation by grace alone, through faith alone in Christ alone; and “What Israel sought so earnestly it did not obtain, but the elect did.
-The others were hardened…” (11.7).
+The others were hardened…” (Rom 11.7).

 Is God finished saving Jews?
 Not at all.
 Salvation has come to the Gentiles “to make Israel envious” (11.11).
 Gentiles, by God’s undeserved favor, have been grafted on to the Israel of God.
 “Israel has experienced a hardening until the full number of the Gentiles has come in.
 And so all Israel will be saved” (11.25–6).